Saucony Triumph 10 Review Facts

 The Saucony Triumph 10 weighs in at about 10.7 ounces for the men's version.
 It's a fairly standard weight for the type of shoe you're getting.
 This version of the shoe is actually slightly lighter than previous versions, so Saucony did manage to shave off a bit of weight.
-They likely did this via the removable of some of the upper's many overlays.
+They likely did this by removing some of the upper's many overlays.

 The Triumph 10's midsole contains enough cushioning to protect you for miles, and the outsole is tough enough to withstand quite a bit of wear and tear.
 For this amount of cushioning

 and protection underfoot, it's not a surprise that you're not getting the lightest shoe in the neutral category.
 It's a trade-off, but it's one that's worthwhile and the shoe is certainly light enough to be used as a daily trainer.